-Homeschool resources range from free to “not so free.”
-Your actual investment in homeschool supplies and curriculums could potentially be the same as it would be for traditional public school.
-However, unlike traditional school, you have to invest you or your partner’s time.
-Not only do you need time for lessons, but time for researching lessons, finding resources, taking field trips, and planning social activities.
+Unlike with traditional school, you have to invest you or your partner’s time.
+Not only do you need time for lessons, but time for researching curriculum options, finding resources, taking field trips, and planning social activities.
 This is all time that you could otherwise be spending at a paying (not in hugs and kisses but actual money) job.

 Consider that the time you dedicate to homeschool will come from the time that has otherwise been spent on something else until now.